 The financial tables that follow containing GAAP basis financial data are unaudited but are derived from the Commonwealth's audited financial statements.
 The discussion of financial performance on a budgetary basis for prior fiscal years is based on an analysis of budget numbers and not on numbers prepared in accordance with GAAP.
-Likewise, the discussion of the financial estimates for fiscal year 2003, the budget for fiscal year 2004 and the proposed fiscal year 2005 budget reflects a budgetary basis analysis rather than a GAAP basis analysis.
+Likewise, the discussion of the financial estimates for fiscal year 2004 and the proposed budget for fiscal year 2005 reflects a budgetary basis analysis rather than a GAAP basis analysis.